 - Full Board (Starting with Dinner on Day 1 and ending with breakfast on departure day)

 - Return transfers between Johannesburg Airport and Entabeni Private Game Reserve

 - Transport within Entabeni Game Reserve

-- Game drives & Activities as per the itinerary
+- Game Drives & Outdoor Activities as per the itinerary

 - Route Inspection & Race Briefing followed by Buffet Lunch

 - Personalised Travelling Fit Running Top

 exclusive to Travelling Fit clients

 - Invite to Travelling Fit's Big Five Marathon Closed Facebook group